Auto-generate a version name for a Swift PM project

 ├── Makefile |

-To build a debug build, we can run make build
+To build a debug build, we can run make build:

 $ make build |

-To build a release build and install it to the ~/bin
+To build a release build and install it to the ~/bin directory we can run make install:

 $ make install |